This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 .

-Configure Gradle Enterprise to use your RDS instance
+3. Configure Gradle Enterprise with RDS

 Add the following configuration snippet to your Helm values file: